dsundquist/cf-acct-info/README.md

 | example8.com         | lxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx8   | Pro Website          | 45.45.45.76        | true
 | example9.com         | mxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx8   | Pro Website          | 1.2.3.4            | true
 ```

-This is a work in progress, thinking about adding some output for Zero Trust Settings.
+## To Do

+* Add examples about Zero Trust items to this documentation
+* Show only active Teams Policies?